 Eck discredited Luther by comparing him to notorious and widely-feared heretic Jan Hus.
 Luther fell into the trap and responded that some of Hus’s teachings weren’t so bad, so Eck immediately attacked him for that.
 From then on, Luther’s critics often compared him to Hus.

-Luther left Leipzig as soon as the disputation was over, leaving before he could even find out who would judge the winner, let alone who would be declared winner of the disputation.
+Luther left Leipzig as soon as the disputation was over, departing before he could even find out who would judge the winner, let alone who would be declared winner.

 It took months to declare the winner; the university scholars appointed to judge the disputation didn’t want to touch such a controversial topic.
 Eventually, other scholars from the Universities of Cologne and Leuven condemned Luther’s writing.